 In this guide, we’ll take you through everything you need to know about the meaning and symbolism of purple lotus flowers.
 The Lotus flower has historical, cultural, and spiritual significance in many cultures.
 However, it is the purple lotus flower that is most sacred to Buddhists.

 Purple lotus flowers play a vital role in Buddhism.
 They generally represent spiritual awakening, purity, and faithfulness.
-This belief roots from the fact that lotus flowers emerge from muddy waters.
-For Buddhists, that means the act of rising above despite the challenges and moving towards the light of wisdom.
+This belief is rooted in that lotus flowers emerge from muddy waters.
+For Buddhists, that means rising above despite the challenges and moving towards the light of wisdom.

 The Ancient History of Purple Lotus Flowers